What is the Peer & Family Support Program?

 • Have good interpersonal skills

-• Have a positive outlook and are thriving in life
+• Are thriving in life

 • Are knowledgeable about resources available to the paralysis community